White House Insists President Trump ‘Has Done Nothing Wrong’ Amid Release Of New Transcripts

 As President Donald Trump and his allies continue to mount a defense amid the House Democrat-led impeachment investigation into his dealings with Ukraine, a White House spokesperson on Tuesday insisted that the president is in the clear of any wrongdoing on the heels of two newly released transcripts.

-According to The Hill, White House press secretary Stephanie Grisham not only defended her boss against relentless accusations that his phone call with the Ukrainian president was out of line, she also said that the release of new transcripts — which were both from closed-door testimonies from October — provided “even less evidence” of any wrongdoing.
+According to The Hill, White House press secretary Stephanie Grisham not only defended her boss against relentless accusations that his phone call with the Ukrainian president was out of line, but also said that the release of new transcripts — which were both from closed-door testimonies from October — provided “even less evidence” of any wrongdoing.

 “Both transcripts released today show there is even less evidence for this illegitimate impeachment sham than previously thought,” Grisham said.
 “No amount of salacious media-biased headlines, which are clearly designed to influence the narrative, change the fact that the President has done nothing wrong.”

-Not long after Gordon Sondland — the U.S. ambassador to the European Union — provided a revised version of testimony that indicated he believed military aide was being withheld from Ukraine in exchange for a favor from Ukraine involving an anti-corruption statement, Grisham provided the White House’s interpretation of his new testimony.
+Not long after Gordon Sondland — the U.S. ambassador to the European Union — provided a revised version of testimony that indicated he believed military aid was being withheld from Ukraine in exchange for a favor from Ukraine involving an anti-corruption statement, Grisham provided the White House’s interpretation of his new testimony.

 “Ambassador Sondland squarely states that he ‘did not know, [and still does not know] when, why or by whom the aid was suspended.’
 He also said he ‘presumed’ there was a link to the aid — but cannot identify any solid source for that assumption,” Grisham said in a statement.